Academic year 2022/2023

 Dr. Elena Issoglio (Lecturer)

 - 1st year

 - Written and oral

-- An undergrauate level class in Probability and good knowledge of real analysis.
+- An undergrauate level class in Probability.
+Good knowledge of real analysis and measure theory.
 Good abilities in elementary probabilistic problem solving are also necessary for the success in this class.

 - Propedeutic for

 - Stochastic Processes, Statistics for Stochastic Processes and EDS-Stochastic Dfferential Equations use concepts and tools introduced in this course.